ualbertalib/discovery/README.md

 In SolrMarc, the library currently being used to index Blacklight data, the mapping of MARC fields occurs [here](https://github.com/ualbertalib/discovery/blob/master/config/SolrMarc/symphony_index.properties) with more sophisticated data manipulation using BeanShell happening in [these scripts](https://github.com/ualbertalib/discovery/tree/master/config/SolrMarc/index_scripts).
 Once the fields have been mapped, they can be designated for search and/or display in the appropriate Solr config file (either schema.xml or solrconfig.xml).

-`bundle exec rake ingest[collection]` where collection is mainly 'symphony', 'sfx' or 'databases'.
+`bundle exec rake ingest[collection]` where collection is mainly 'symphony', 'sfx', 'kule' or 'databases'.
 See `config/ingest.yml` for other collections.
 Most collections are expected to be represented by a file in a `./data` directory.

 By default the solr target (:url) is set from '#{Rails.env}' stanza in config/blacklight.yml.
 Alternately you can set the SOLR_INGEST_URL directly.
 ```